-Establishment and maintenance of primary schools.
+55. Establishment and maintenance of primary schools

-55. Primary schools which are public schools may be established and maintained in accordance with this Act and regulations made under this Act.
+Primary schools which are public schools may be established and maintained in accordance with this Act and regulations made under this Act.

-Management of public primary schools.
+56. Management of public primary schools

-56. All primary schools which are public shall be under the control of the Minister.
+All primary schools which are public shall be under the control of the Ministry of Education.

-Boards of Management.
+57. Boards of Management

-57.-(1) The Minister may by notice, if the Minister deems it necessary, appoint a Board of Management for any primary school which is a public school where it appears to the Minister to be desirable to do so in the interest of economy, efficiency, and for the participation of the community in the management of education.
+(1) The Minister may by notice, if the Minister deems it necessary, appoint a Board of Management for any primary school which is a public school where it appears to the Minister to be desirable to do so in the interest of economy, efficiency, and for the participation of the community in the management of education.

-(2) Notwithstanding subsection (1), the Minister may appoint one Board of Management to administer more than one primary school if the Minister is satisfied that the general interest of education in the area in which these institutions are situated will be best served by a single Board.
-INO.41 J
+(2) Notwithstanding subsection (1) above, the Minister may appoint one Board of Management to administer more than one primary school if the Minister is satisfied that the general interest of education in the area in which these institutions are situated will be best served by a single Board.

-Members of a Board of Management.
+58. Members of a Board of Management

-58.-(1) A Board of Management appointed under section 57 shall include the following members -
+(1) A Board of Management appointed under section 57 shall include the following members-

-- (a) The principal who shall be an ex-officio member; - (b) one member who shall be a representative nominated by the Parent-Teacher Association of the school, provided that if no such association exists the Minister may appoint a parent after consultation with the principal; - (c) one member who shall be a representative nominated by the staff at an authorised staff meeting; - (d) not less than four members appointed by the Minister acting in his or her discretion from among persons representing: - (i) expert educational opinion; - (ii) religious denominations; - (iii) organisations concerned with business; - (iv) organisation concerned with community development; and - (v) such other areas of national interest as the Minister considers appropriate.
+(a) The principal who shall be an ex-officio member;

+- (b) one member who shall be a representative nominated by the Parent Teacher Association of the school, provided that if no such association exists the Minister may appoint a parent after consultation with the principal; - (c) one member who shall be a representative nominated by the staff at an authorised staff meeting; - (d) not less than four members appointed by the Minister acting in his/her discretion from among persons representing- - (i) expert educational opinion; - (ii) religious denominations; - (iii) organizations concerned with business; - (iv) organizations concerned with community development; - (v) Antigua and Barbuda Union of Teachers (ABUT); and - (vi) such other areas of national interest as the Minister considers appropriate.

-(2) The persons named in paragraphs (b), (c) and (d) of subsection (1), shall be appointed by the Minister by instrument in writing.
+(2) The persons named in paragraphs (b), (c) and (d) of subsection (1) above, shall be appointed by the Minister by instrument in writing.

-(3) The Second Schedule shall apply in respect of the procedure and functions of the Board of Management established under subsection (1).
+(3) The provisions of the Second Schedule shall apply in respect of the procedure and functions of the Board of Management established under subsection (1) and otherwise in relation thereto.

-Functions of a Board of Management for a primary school.
+59. Functions of a Board of Management for a primary school

-59.-(1) Subject to subsection (2), a Board of Management appointed under section 57 shall -
+(1) Subject to subsection (2) below, a Board of Management appointed under section 57 shall-

-- (a) control and manage: - (i) the expenditure of any grants for the repair and maintenance of the school; - (ii) the rebuilding or extension of the school; and - (iii) other matters relating to the organisation of the school as may be referred to it by the Minister; - (b) be responsible for the efficient maintenance of the school under its control and management and for the keeping of the buildings in a good state of repair and sanitation; - (c) review, modify if necessary, and approve the school plan prepared by the school administration for each school operated by it;
+- (a) control and manage- - (i) the expenditure of any grants for the repair and maintenance of the school; - (ii) the rebuilding or extension of the school; - (iii) other matters relating to the organisation of the school as may be referred to it by the Minister; - (b) be responsible for the efficient maintenance of the school under its control and management and for the keeping of the buildings in a good state of repair and sanitation;

-- (d) establish policies for the administration, management and operation of the school including a student attendance policy; - (e) prepare reports, information, and perform any duties as may be required under this Act, its regulations and guidelines, or by the Minister; - (f) arrange for the examination and investigation of: - (i) student progress; - (ii) order among and discipline of students; - (iii) the system of instruction; - (iv) mode of keeping school records; and - (v) conditions of buildings and premises; - (g) in consultation with the Chief Education Officer and the principal and staff, establish a procedure for resolving disputes between schools, parents and teachers; and - (h) generally exercise any other function conferred on it by this Act or by regulations made under this Act.
+- (c) review, modify if necessary, and approve the school plan prepared by the school administration for each school operated by it; - (d) establish policies for the administration, management and operation of the school including a student attendance policy; - (e) prepare reports, information, and perform any duties as may be required under this Act, its regulations and guidelines, or by the Minister; - (f) arrange for the examination and investigation of- - (i) student progress; - (ii) order among and discipline of students; - (iii) the system of instruction; - (iv) mode of keeping school records; and - (v) conditions of buildings and premises; - (g) in consultation with the Director of Education and the principal and staff, establish a procedure for resolving disputes between schools, parents and teachers; and - (h) generally exercise any other function conferred on it by this Act or by regulations made under this Act.